Landing at Anzac Cove

 Australians who served

-- About 50,000 Australians served at Gallipoli during the eight-month campaign
+- Some 60,000 Australians served at Gallipoli during the eight-month campaign

 - Some 8,700 Australians lost their lives